-The Council adopted its Core Strategy in January 2007.
-The Core Strategy sets the overall level of growth and the broad spatial locations for development.
+The Core Strategy 2007 sets the overall level of growth and the broad spatial locations for development, with 20,000 new homes required between 1999 and 2016.
 The Strategy is one of concentrating development on Cambridge through a number of urban extensions to the city, including land in South Cambridgeshire, and at the new town of Northstowe.
 These major developments are addressed in a series of Area Action Plans.
 They include development that will continue beyond 2016.
 The strategy also allows for limited development to meet local needs in Rural Centres and other villages.
 New development will be accompanied by the necessary employment, community and recreation space to support the development of sustainable communities.

-The Core Strategy was also subject to a Habitats Directive Assessment, and was found to have no likely significant effects on any Natura 2000 or Ramsar sites.
+The Core Strategy, Development Control Policies DPD and Northstowe, Cambridge Southern Fringe, Cambridge East and North West Cambridge Area Action Plans have also been subject to a Habitats Regulations Assessment, and were found to have no likely significant effects on any Natura 2000 or Ramsar sites.